k-walsh/bluenos-bagels/README.md

 ### Organization of Components
 The main parent component is the App component which includes all of the components for the website.
 Each item on the page is representing by a BakeryItem component which contains information such as the item's image, name, price, calories, category, description, and favorite status.
 Then in the App component, each of the json items from the bakery data are mapped to BakeryItem components.
 There are then components for the different filters and sorts that are in the sidebar to help declutter the main App component and separate functionality.
 These include FilterCategory which renders the category filter options, FilterFavorites which renders the favorite filter items, and SortItems which renders the sort options.
-The cart component contains most of the logic for adding items to the cart, calculating the total price, and displaying the cart.
+The Cart component contains most of the logic for adding items to the cart, calculating the total price, and displaying the cart.
 There is also a component for the Footer which gives attributions.

 ### How Data is Passed Down Through Components